spencer-shadley/completed-class/02-Lesson-Plans/Part-Time/20-Week/02-Day/02-Day-LessonPlan.md

   * Learning these features will help you to become better versed in React, making you more effective and improving your ability to adapt to new advancements.

-  * Oftentimes, new features enable a faster, smaller (in file size), or better architected application.
+  * Oftentimes, new features enable a faster, smaller (in file size), or better crafted application.

   * In this unit, the features that we will learn helped solve problems that React developers had been trying to solve for years.